 One of the things that I love about my job is how the Church gives me time to study and prepare.
 It’s a real blessing, I get paid to go off every year to pray and study, and it’s not just to write sermons, it’s to equip the priesthood of all believers for ministry.
 So when people ask me if there are any books I recommend I’d like to be as helpful as possible.

-So for those of us who are looking for new(ish) reads in 2014, here are some of my favorite resources from this year :
+So for any of us who are looking for some new reads in 2016, here they are, in no particular order, here are some of my favorite books from this year :